Overseas learning experiences:

 Republic of Korea - Victoria (AUS) Teacher Exchange Program

-The Department, in partnership with the Ministry of Education, Republic of Korea (ROK) and the Asia Pacific Centre of Education for International Understanding (APCEIU), facilitates a reciprocal teacher exchange with the Republic of Korea.
+We facilitate a reciprocal teacher exchange with the Republic of Korea in partnership with the Ministry of Education, Republic of Korea (ROK) and the Asia Pacific Centre of Education for International Understanding (APCEIU).

 The Republic of Korea - Victoria (AUS) Teacher Exchange Program - Teaching Abroad for Global Competency Program aims to promote mutual understanding through the exchange of teachers.
 The program provides participating teachers and schools with opportunities to learn from one of the world's highest performing systems to build professional practice and leadership capability.